drawing

 * Principal component analysis (in broad strokes, not the math of it)

-Block 2: Bioinformatics for precision therapeutics - cancer immunotherapy
+Block 2: Immunoinformatics for precision therapeutics – Epitopes and Immunotherapy

-Day 3: Assessing chimeric antigen receptor therapy targets
+Day 3: Assessing chimeric antigen receptor targets for cancer immunotherapy

 Where: Building 202, room R1014